Give Your Bedding and Towels a Refresh at Brooklinen's Labor Day Sale

-Give Your Bedding and Towels a Refresh for the Fall at Brooklinen's Labor Day Sale
+Give Your Bedding and Bath a Refresh for the Fall at Brooklinen's Labor Day Sale

 This is also the time to grab yourself a bath towel or two (or three) among other bath accessories like bath mats and bathroom organizers.
 And while you're at it, throw in some loungewear like a linen robe and some additional accessories like candles and the like to get your friends the perfect birthday or wedding gift.